 - Symptoms- The symptoms of RVO can range from blurry vision to sudden, permanent loss of sight.
 This happens almost exclusively in one eye.
 Patients may also experience pain and dark spots or lines in their line of vision (WebMD, 2017).

-- How retinal vein occlusion is associated with OSA- A recent study of 114 adults RVO patients found that sleep apnea was suspected in 73.9% of the patients that had previously been diagnosed with RVO.
+- How retinal vein occlusion is associated with OSA- A recent study of 114 adult RVO patients found that sleep apnea was suspected in 73.9% of the patients that had previously been diagnosed with RVO.
 These researchers concluded that OSA is probably a risk factor associated with RVO and patient screening for symptoms associated with OSA is necessary.
 (Agard et al., 2018).

 CPAP Therapy and Eye Health